nerdschoolbergen/shellscripting/exercises/exercise-3.md

 :exclamation: Be careful when setting file permissions, as the wrong file permissions on the wrong set of files can lead to unintended access to your system.

 :book: We use the `chmod` command to set the permissions of files.
-To add the execute (`x`) permission to a file for everyone, you can use the syntax `chmod +x <filename>`.
+To add the execute (`x`) permission to a file for the file owner, you can use the syntax `chmod u+x <filename>`.

 :pencil2: Add execute permissions for everyone to the file `helloworld.sh`.

 :pencil2: Check that the permissions are correct using the `ls -l` command like we did previously.
-The correct result should be `rwxr-xr-x`.
+The correct result should be `rwxr--r--`.

 .pencil2: Try executing the script again using the `./ <filename>` syntax.